 CUI is government-created or owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations, and government-wide policies.
 It’s also not corporate intellectual property unless created for or included in requirements related to a government contract.

-In November of 2010, the Obama Administration passed Executive Order 13556, which created ten categories for non-classified information needing control and protection due to potential vulnerability and security risk.
+In November of 2010, the Obama Administration passed Executive Order 13556, which created 10 categories for non-classified information needing control and protection due to potential vulnerability and security risk.
 The goal was to create a uniform system for safeguarding and disseminating CUI.
 The Final Rule was passed in 2016 by the National Archives Records Administration to provide implementation direction for Executive Order 13556 and to support a standardized methodology for assessing CUI.

-Two subsets of CUI exist—basic and specified.
-The Final Rule identifies the handling and dissemination controls for Basic CUI as moderate under the Federal Info Systems Modernization Act (FISMA) with info marked CUI or controlled.
-Specified CUI requires more restrictive controls for handling and a designating agency to apply specific dissemination controls for each information category.
+Specified CUI requires more restrictive handling controls and a designating agency to apply specific dissemination controls for each information category.
 Examples of agency subset categories for CUI include agriculture, legal, transportation, financial, tax, and immigration.

 Basic requirements